Thomas King (novelist): Teaching

+School of English and Theatre Studies by the University of Guelph (Ontario).

 Activism

 King has criticized policies and programs of both the United States and Canadian governments in many interviews and books.
 He is worried about aboriginal prospects and rights in North America.
 He says that he fears that aboriginal culture, and specifically aboriginal land, will continue to be taken away from aboriginal peoples until there is nothing left for them at all.
 In his 2013 book The Inconvenient Indian, King says, "The issue has always been land.
 It will always be land, until there isn't a square foot of land left in North America that is controlled by Native people."

 King also discusses policies regarding aboriginal status.
 He noted that legislatures in the 1800s in the United States and Canada withdrew aboriginal status from persons who graduated from university or joined the army.
 King has also worked to identify North American laws that make it complicated to claim status in the first place, for example, the US Indian Arts and Crafts Act of 1990 or Canada's 1985 Bill C-31.
 Bill C-31 amended the Indian Act in 1985 to allow aboriginal women and their children to reclaim status, which the Act had previously withdrawn if the woman married a non-status man.
 King claims that the amended act, though progressive for women who had lost their status, threatens the status of future generations because of its limitations.